AndyClifton/andyclifton.github.io/_posts/2021-03-04-accessibility.md

 You can now imagine that you could take the same document and abstract it into a structured tree with tags and descriptions.
 That document becomes machine-readable, sort of like xml.

-This is really helpful, because machine-readable documents are inherently more _accessible_ as they can be adapted to different people's requirements.
+This is really helpful, because machine-readable documents are inherently more _accessible_ as they can be adapted to different people's requirements on-the-fly.
 They can be read out loud by a screen reader, or they could be converted in to Braille, the font size could be increased, a [dyslexic-friendly font](https://www.dyslexiefont.com/en/typeface/) could be used, or any number of other changes.

 Many countries now require the ability to access government documents using these alternative approaches (such as screen readers).
 This is sometimes referred to as "508 compliance" in the USA, and there are local equivalents elsewhere.
 Because PDF documents are the _de facto_ standard for shareable documents, this means that PDF documents have to be structured and tagged, and contain image descriptions.
 If you want to test a PDF to see what this means, try the [Free PDF Accessibility Checker (PAC 3)](https://www.access-for-all.ch/en/pdf-accessibility-checker.html)